jpauwels/pizmidi/Release/midiChords/readme.txt

 Insert Piz Here-> midiChords
 (See http://thepiz.org/plugins for links to source code and other plugins)

-midiChords:
 Allows mapping of every input MIDI note to 0 or more output notes.

 Welcome to the hastily-compiled documentation copied from KVR forum posts.
 Anything not discussed here may or may not be documented in GUI tooltips.

 To install: put "midiChords.dll" and the "midiChords" folder in your VST folder.

 The copy/paste buttons use the same format as the saved chords/mappings, so you can copy from the GUI and paste into a text file and vice-versa.
 Ctrl-click on Paste uses the same pitches as the copied chord, otherwise it's relative to the new trigger note.

 There is also a text box to type in chords directly.
 It can read four different formats:
 - Note names, like "C E G Bb D" for a C9 chord